NHSDigital/booking-and-referral-fhir-api/README.md

 ![Build](https://github.com/NHSDigital/booking-and-referral/workflows/Build/badge.svg?branch=master)

-The bookings and service requests API is defining a standard API for booking of appointments and management of service requests (referrals) between organisations
+The bookings and service requests API is defining a standard API for booking of appointments and management of service requests (referrals) between organisations.

 This is a RESTful HL7® FHIR® API specification for the *Template API*.